Updated December 15

 - Visitors and guests arriving from locations requiring quarantine by New York State or other health agencies must adhere to these quarantine requirements before coming onto campus.

-Individuals who must briefly visit campus for the purpose of supporting University operations, for example vendors and service personnel, must wear face coverings and maintain social distancing of at least 6 feet.
+Individuals who must briefly visit campus for the purpose of supporting University operations—for example vendors, service personnel, contractors—have additional guidance.